90 TERMS

 Authorities

-Sydney Water (SW)
+Sydney Water (SWC)

 Hunter Water (HW)

 Water and sewer authority for the Lower Hunter region of NSW (Newcastle and surrounds).
 Has its own design specifications, similar to but distinct from Sydney Water.
+See in context: Hunter Region →

 Melbourne Water (MW)

 Wholesale water and sewer authority for Greater Melbourne.
 Works alongside retail water businesses (Yarra Valley Water, South East Water, City West Water) in delivering infrastructure.
+See in context: Melbourne & VIC →

 SA Water (SAW)

 Water and sewer authority for South Australia, covering Adelaide and regional centres.
+See in context: Locations →

 Queensland Urban Utilities (QUU)

 Water and sewer authority for South East Queensland (Brisbane, Ipswich, Lockyer, Scenic Rim, Somerset).
+See in context: Queensland →

 WSAA

 Water Services Association of Australia.
 Publishes national codes and standards used across all Australian water authorities, including the WSAA Sewerage Code, Water Supply Code, and related guidelines.
+See in context: Water Estimating →

 MRWA

 Melbourne Retail Water Agencies — the joint body for Melbourne’s retail water businesses.
 Publishes shared technical specifications used across the Melbourne metropolitan area.
+See in context: Regional Victoria →

 Standards & Codes